Ninth Amendment of the Constitution of Ireland: Background

 Article 16 of the Constitution of Ireland as approved in 1937, and amended in 1972 to lower the voting age, provided that the franchise for elections to Dáil Éireann would be citizens who have reached the age of 18.
 The Electoral Amendment Bill 1983, proposed by the Fine Gael–Labour Party government led by Taoiseach Garret FitzGerald, would have amended the Electoral Act 1963 to allow British citizens as defined by the British Nationality Act 1981 to vote in elections to Dáil Éireann.
-This was to reciprocate the Ireland Act 1949, a British statute, which among other provisions had granted Irish citizens resident in the United Kingdom the right to vote in elections to the British parliament.
+This was to reciprocate the Representation of the People Act 1949, a British statute, which among other provisions had granted Irish citizens resident in the United Kingdom the right to vote in elections to the British parliament.

 The Bill was referred by President Patrick Hillery to the Supreme Court under Article 26 of the Constitution.
 In a judgment delivered on 8 February 1984, they found the bill to be unconstitutional.

 In response, the government then proposed a constitutional amendment which would specifically allow the franchise in elections to Dáil Éireann to be extended to non-Irish citizens.
 This did not affect presidential elections or referendums, where the text of the Constitution continued to specify citizens only.

 Changes to the text

-Deletion of the entirety of Article 16.1.2º:
+Deletion of the entirety of Article 16.1.2°:

-Substitution of new Article 16.1.2º:
+Substitution of new Article 16.1.2°:

-Amendment to Article 16.1.3º by the addition of the text in bold:
+Amendment to Article 16.1.3° by the addition of the text in bold: